-Scottish Governmenet announced on 13-07-2020 that we are moving into phase 3 on the route map out of this crisis and dentists in Scotland can see NHS patients for routine as well as urgent dental care, without the use of an Aerosol Generating Procedure (AGP).
+Scottish Governmenet announced on 17-08-2020 that we are moving into phase 3b on the route map out of this crisis and dentists in Scotland can see NHS patients for routine as well as urgent dental care, without the use of an Aerosol Generating Procedure (AGP).
 Similar to Phase 2, we are giving priority to those in pain.
 Due to the Covid-19 and the requirement for social distancing, there is a limit to the number of (10) patients that can be seen by us daily.
-Things are still a long way from the normality described in Phase 4 and there is no ‘open’ door policy.
+Things are slowly getting back to the normality described in Phase 4 and there is no ‘open’ door policy.
 Appointment is scheduled and triaged strictly over the phone only, 3-4 days in advance.
 Our work is dependent on the availability and supply of appropriate PPE (Personal Protection Equipment e.g. masks, gloves, goggles, visors, and gowns), and the wider picture around the relaxation of lockdown restriction across Scotland.
 Please refer to the other webpages to get more information relating to the different phases on the resumption of the dental care.
 All the decision is taken by the NHS PCCO Board or the Scottish CDO, and dentists are threatened with referral to the Police or the General Dental Council, if there is evidence to suggest there is a breach of lockdown measures, in relation to routine dental treatment being undertaken outwith the guidelines.